MingiJeong/MingiJeong.github.io/_pages/about.md

 layout: about
 title: about # show the first word as capital (if changes)
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: <b>Affiliations</b>.
 Reality and Robotics Lab, Department of Computer Science, Dartmouth College, USA

 profile:
   align: right